National Socialist Network: 2025

 On 4 August 2025, the NSN staged a protest on the Kwinana Freeway, in Perth.
 At about 12:40 am on 9 August 2025, around 100 members of the NSN, with their faces covered, marched through Melbourne's central business district.
 On 31 August 2025, a group of men from NSN identified as originally part of the March for Australia protests in Melbourne, broke away from the larger group and stormed the Aboriginal Camp Sovereignty.
 Among those caught on video carrying out the attack was Thomas Sewell.
+NSN members Nathan Bull, Timothy Lutze, Augustus Hartigan, Ryan Williams and Sewell were subsequently charged for their parts in the alleged attack.

+In November 2025, members of the National Socialist Network held a demonstration outside the New South Wales Parliament in Sydney, displaying antisemitic banners and chanting neo-Nazi slogans.
+The demonstration was hosted under the name "White Australia".
+Following the protest Matthew Gruter—a South-African national who had attended—had their visa cancelled and left Australia.
+Regarding Gruter's visa cancellation, Immigration Minister Tony Burke said "If you are on a visa you are a guest... if a guest turns up to show hatred and wreck the household, they can be told it’s time to go home".

 On 8 November 2025, approximately 60 individuals associated with the NSN gathered outside the New South Wales Parliament building in Sydney, wearing black clothing and displaying Nazi-style symbolism.
-The group carried a banner reading “Abolish the Jewish Lobby” and chanted Nazi phrases, including “blood and honour.”
-The protest proceeded after the submission of a “Form 1” notice by Jack Eltis, “on behalf of White Australia, formerly the National Socialist Network”, with police raising no objection under the state’s Summary Offences Act.
+The group carried a banner reading "Abolish the Jewish Lobby" and chanted Nazi phrases, including "blood and honour".
+The protest proceeded after the submission of a "Form 1" notice by Jack Eltis, "on behalf of White Australia, formerly the National Socialist Network", with police raising no objection under the state's Summary Offences Act.
 Senior police and the NSW Premier later stated they were not informed in advance of the gathering.
-The incident prompted widespread condemnation and resulted in the Premier announcing a review of police procedures and consideration of expanded powers to prevent hate-driven assemblies.
+The incident prompted widespread condemnation, and resulted in the Premier announcing a review of police procedures and consideration of expanded powers to prevent hate-driven assemblies.